 Below you will find highlights of the work that Carlos has authored and co-authored in relation to the work of the Centre for Criminology:

-Nigel South is a professor in the Department of Sociology at the University of Essex.
+Nigel South is a professor in the Department of Sociology and Criminology at the University of Essex.
 His research interests include environmental crime, green criminology and human rights; illegal and legal drug use; theoretical and comparative criminology; and public health and community services.

 Below you will find highlights of the work that Nigel has authored and co-authored in relation to the work of the Centre for Criminology: